If you’re considering selling your home, you’ve probably also been thinking about how to go about finding the right real estate agent to help.

 BROKER TOUR, OPEN HOUSES & ADVERSE SELECTION

-Agents will probably tell you that they will hold open your home for all agents to view on a special day referred to as “Broker Tour Day”.
+Agents will probably tell you they will hold an open house for all agents to view on a special day called “Broker Tour Day”.
 They may even tell you that they will serve food to attract the masses.
-And unless you ask if they will be present—they usually won’t.
+And unless you ask if they will be present, they usually won’t.
 Agent Teams that have someone different for every aspect of the job are especially guilty of this.
-Many times, they don’t even go that far—they have a vendor such as a mortgage company hold open the home so they don’t have to bother being present.
-Other times we’ve seen the “Catered Broker Tour Lunch” promised to the seller relegated to a tray of stale sandwiches on a counter with the agent nowhere to be found.
+Many times, they don’t even go that far—they have a vendor, such as a mortgage company, hold the home open so they don’t have to be present.
+Other times, we’ve seen the “Catered Broker Tour Lunch” promised to the seller relegated to a tray of stale sandwiches on a counter, with the agent nowhere to be found.
 Being present at an open house is critical to answer other agents’ questions about the home.

 Unfortunately, these breaches in moral behavior are more common than not.